ducakar/TextureReplacer/README.md

 in the configuration files.
 Configuration files only provide initial settings for those options.

-Main configuration file:
+Main/default configuration file:

     GameData/TextureReplacer/@Default.cfg

-One can also use additional configuration files; configuration is merged from all `*.cfg` files that contain `TextureReplacer { ... }` as the root node.
+One can also use additional configuration files; configuration is merged from all `*.cfg` files containing `TextureReplacer { ... }` as the root node.
 This should prove useful to developers of texture packs so they can distribute pack-specific head/suit assignment rules in a separate file.
-All `*.cfg` files (including `@Default.cfg`) are processed in alphabetical order (the reason behind the leading "@" in `@Default.cfg` is that it is processed first and can be overridden by subsequent custom configuration files).
+All `*.cfg` files (including `@Default.cfg`) are processed in alphabetical order (the leading "@" in `@Default.cfg` ensures it is processed first and overridden by subsequent custom configuration files).

 ### Normal Maps ###

-Unity uses "grey" normal maps (RGBA = YYYX) to avoid artefacts when applying DXT5 texture compression on them.
+Unity uses "grey" normal maps (RGBA = YYYX) to minimise artefacts when applying DXT5 texture compression on them.
 When a normal map has a "NRM" suffix Unity converts it from RGB = XYZ ("blue") to RGBA = YYYX ("grey") normal map unless DDSLoader is used to load it.

-In short: you should supply "blue" normal maps when image has "NRM" suffix and is in PNG format (JPEGs and TGAs are not recommended for normal maps) and "grey" normal map when DDS format is used or the texture does not have "NRM" suffix.
+In short: you should supply "blue" normal maps when a texture has "NRM" suffix and is in PNG format (JPEGs and TGAs are not recommended for normal maps) and "grey" normal map for textures in DDS format or without "NRM" suffix.

-"Grey" normal maps can be created by saving the standard "blue" normal map as a DDS with DXT5nm compression or by manually shuffling its colour channels as RGBA -> GGGR.
+"Grey" normal maps can be created by saving the standard "blue" normal map as a DDS with DXT5nm compression or by manually shuffling its channels RGBA -> GGGR.

 Notes